Nonsurgical Treatments for Adenomyosis

 For adenomyosis patients who wish to become pregnant, surgery can be postponed and symptoms can be managed as long as the condition is mild.
 CIGC has specialists who are experts in nonsurgical management for adenomyosis.
 These care providers are highly skilled in treating adenomyosis patients who wish to learn how to manage their symptoms in order to retain fertility options for as long as possible.

-- Acupuncture – a safe method for alleviating anxiety and reducing pelvic pain
+- Acupuncture – a safe method for relieving symptoms of painful periods and reducing pain-related anxiety

 Because adenomyosis can cause near-constant pain, learning how to manage that pain can go a long way toward managing the condition overall.
 Pain management specialists at CIGC’s Wellness Center are committed to non-opioid medication management to help patients find relief from chronic pain.
 A treatment plan focused on pain management may include techniques like trigger-point injections, which can ease pain in the pelvis and lower back.